alinamards/rock-paper-scissors/README.md

 - functions;
 - problem solving.

 I'm going to update this project later.
-For noq I only have the algorithm to play 5 rounds of RPS.
+For now I only have the algorithm to play 5 rounds of RPS.